 The AWL joins the Bissell Pet Foundation's Fix the Future

 Since September 2023, Bissell Pet Foundation has impacted more than 45 shelters and clinics, spaying and neutering nearly 13,000 cats and dogs.
 The AWL is extremely excited to be part of this network that provides 140 relief veterinarians that spay and neuter pets in 14 states every day.
-We are extremely grateful and fortunate that the Bissell Pet Foundation is covering the veterinary expense at our S/N clinics on April 26 & 27.
+We are extremely grateful and fortunate that the Bissell Pet Foundation covered the veterinary expense at our S/N clinics on April 26 & 27.

 The AWL received a $2,000 Giving Tree Grant